Pavel-Durov/blog/src/sdk-dx/README.md

 ## Node.js and TypeScript SDK

-Let's talk about TypeScript SDK specifics.
+Let's talk about TypeScript SDK specificly.
 To deliver a good DX we need first to understand the client.
 We need to ask - What do TypeScript engineers expect from the SDK?

 To name a few of these expectations:
-- Easy-to-use SDK
+- Easy-to-use
-- Promises and Async/Await
+- Promises and Async/Await - async functionality by default.
 - Package manager support -  installation with one of the goto package managers like npm
 - Functional code examples - copy, paste, execute.
-- Type Definitions - TypeScript is a statically-typed language, and types are the basic components.
+- Type Definitions -TypeScript is a statically-typed language, types are treated as a basic component.
-- Type Safety -enforce type safety throughout their interfaces.
+- Type Safety - type safety should be enforced throughout the interfaces.
 - Modules Support - compatibility with modern module systems like CommonJS and ES6 modules
 - Optional parameters - Optional parameters enhance the flexibility and usability of the SDK.

-We're going to address most of these points, with a focus on optional parameter and scode evolution..
+In the following examples, we will try to address most of these points, with a focus on optional parameters and code evolution.

 ## Example